DataDog/heroku-buildpack-datadog/README.md

 heroku config:add DD_HISTOGRAM_PERCENTILES="0.95, 0.99"
 ```

-For more information about about additional percentiles, see the [percentiles documentation].
+For more information about about additional percentiles, see the [percentiles documentation](https://help.datadoghq.com/hc/en-us/articles/204588979-How-to-graph-percentiles-in-Datadog).

 ### Service name